Stormont ministers agree programme for government

 It is understood there were no dissenting voices during the meeting, which lasted just over half an hour.

-First Minister Michelle O’Neill and deputy First Minister Emma Little Pengelly are due to formally announce the agreement at a press conference at Stormont later on Thursday morning.
+First Minister Michelle O’Neill and deputy First Minister Emma Little Pengelly formally announced the agreement at a press conference at Stormont later on Thursday morning.

-The programme for government (pfg) will now go before the Assembly for consideration by MLAs.
+Ms O’Neill described it as an “important milestone” for the devolved administration and the public.

+“Our document is focused on doing what matters most, and sets out our priorities to tackle some of the biggest issues facing people here,” she said.

+“We are determined to build on our reputation here as a great place to live, work and invest.

+“This programme for government sets out our priorities for putting Northern Ireland on a path to prosperity by delivering on the things that matter most today, but which also help shape a better tomorrow.”

-Ministers had been due to meet on Wednesday to green light the pfg but it was postponed at late notice.
+Ministers had been due to meet on Wednesday to approve the programme but that was postponed at late notice.

-The hold up was blamed on an administrative issue, with Alliance Party Agriculture Minister Andrew Muir complaining he was not being provided with sufficient time to review the final document ahead of a planned Executive meeting to sign it off.
+The hold-up was blamed on an administrative issue, with Alliance Party Agriculture Minister Andrew Muir complaining he did not have sufficient time to review the final document ahead of the meeting to sign it off.

+Ms O’Neill played down the 24-hour hitch, saying: “Yesterday’s gone.
+We had a process issue which we needed to work our way through, and we’ve got through that, and now we have unanimous agreement.

+“I think the public at home would be more interested to know what our priorities are and how realistic they are, and how we’re going to deliver upon them, and we hope that the programme for government will do that.”

+“Right from the outset, I think Michelle and myself made clear that we want to lead jointly, lead this executive in a way that maximises consensus,” she said.

+“And I think that actually the hard work that we put into that over the course of not just the last number of days, but of course in the weeks and months before this, I think demonstrates that actually that has worked, because we have received that unanimous support from the Executive.”

-A draft programme for government, which was an 88-page document titled Our Plan: Doing What Matters Most, was published last September ahead of an eight-week public consultation exercise.
+The 88-page draft document – Our Plan: Doing What Matters Most – was subject to an eight-week public consultation last year.

-A final version was due to be agreed before the first anniversary of the return of devolution at the start of February, but that timeline was not met.
+The final version had been due to be agreed before the first anniversary of the return of devolution at the start of February, but that timeline was not met.

 At the time, Ms O’Neill blamed the delay on the Executive’s need to respond to Storm Eowyn.

-The draft programme for government was framed by three key missions, people, planet and prosperity, with an underpinning cross-cutting commitment to peace.
+The draft programme for government was framed by three key missions – people, planet and prosperity – underpinned by a commitment to peace.

-It set out nine policy areas that Executive ministers have agreed to prioritise in the two years remaining in this Assembly mandate.